BIADwiki/BIADwiki/README.md

 ### 3. Personal R scipts
 Files prefaced 'private.xxxxx.R' in your cloned repository will not be tracked or saved on Github, and will only exist on your machine.

+## Future plans

+### Automatic phase dating
+Work is underway to extend functionality in the R package ADMUR to generate automatic Bayesian phase date estimates.

+### Automatic Harris matrix extraction
+Plans to extend the ADMUR package to atomatically extract Harris matrices from the phases stored in BIAD